Mappboy/learning_comp_skills_the_cam_way/index.md

 - https://stackoverflow.com/ (Programmers helping other programmers)
 - https://medium.com/ (It has over stuff but the tech articles are usually quite good)
 - https://dev.to/ (Like medium but more developer stuff)

+# Sidenote
+_I take zero responsibility for any spelling mistakes in here.
+I am writing as fast as I can yo, because I have a job that pays me money._